-Changing sites has the potential to be disruptive, losing traffic and rankings overnight.
-You should expect these things to happen, plan for the worst and mitigate risk by thoroughly communicating with the development team, CEOs and the SEO migration team at every step of the way.
+Changing sites has the potential to cause business disruption such as losing traffic and rankings overnight.
+To make things run a bit smoother, you should expect these things to happen, plan for the worst and mitigate risk by communicating with your development team, CEOs and SEO migration team every step of the way.

-There are many reasons to migrate your site:
+There are many reasons you may be migrating your site including:

 - Adding https to your site